 I’m totally onboard for such a simple and healthy breakfast parfait.
 To get started on this chia pudding, I did a plain chia pudding.
 Since then I have branched out and started experimenting with other flavors.

-In fact, I have a chocolate chia pudding setting up in our fridge as I write this.
+In fact, I have a chocolate coffee chia pudding setting up in our fridge as I write this.
 I can’t wait to dig into that later today.

-A few months ago when our son was home for spring break, he and I went out to breakfast before he went back to school.
+A few months ago when our son was home for spring break, he and I went out to breakfast at First Watch before he went back to school.
 The restaurant we chose had a chia seed pudding parfait on the menu, and I was intrigued by the flavors, so I ordered it.

 I was impressed by the large bowl of pudding and fruit that came out of their kitchen.
 It was so light, creamy, and filling without being heavy at all.
-Although, I really think the serving size was a little too large, so I decided to make my own version at home in small jars.
+Although, I really think their serving size was a little too large, so I decided to make my own version at home in small jars.

-These little jars of pudding, fruit, and granola are a filling and delicious choice to start out the day.
+These little jars of chia pudding, fruit, and granola are a filling and delicious choice to start out the day.
 Each jar is loaded with protein, fiber, and healthy fats.

 What are chia seeds?